plaguss/reducto/docs/command_line_interface.rst

 Reducto Command Line Interface
 ==============================

-The code is expected to be executed from the terminal, using *reducto* command.
-Only the *target* argument is mandatory (otherwise it will try to execute on the current working directory, and raise an error if is not a python package).
+The code is expected to be executed from the terminal, using the *reducto* command.
+Only the *target* argument is mandatory (otherwise it will try to execute on the current working directory, and raise an error if it's not a python package or source code file).

 Arguments and Options